Rapscallion0/SMS-Search/SMSSearch_UserGuide.md

 ## Advanced Features

 ### Clean SQL
-A utility to format or "clean" SQL queries, useful when copying code from other tools (like trace logs).
+A utility to format or "clean" SQL queries, useful when copying code from other tools (like SMS logs).
-- **Usage:** Paste dirty SQL into the Custom SQL box and click the **Clean SQL** button (broom icon).
+- **Usage:** Paste dirty SQL into the Custom SQL box and click the **Clean SQL** button.
 - **Configuration:** You can define Regex-based replacement rules in **Settings > Search > Clean SQL**.

 ### Unarchive Tool
-Accessible via the target icon (or `Ctrl+T`), this opens a separate window for retrieving archived transaction data.
-It allows cross-referencing between live and archive tables.
+Accessible via the target icon (or `Ctrl+T`), this opens a separate target for removing the archive bit from files.
+Simple drag and drops files on the target to remove the archive bit.

 ### Keyboard Shortcuts
 - **Switch Tabs:** `Ctrl+1` (Functions), `Ctrl+2` (Totalizers), `Ctrl+3` (Fields).